 There are quite a few new foam concentrates on the market that are challenging the fire protection standards for flammable and combustible liquids to include ethanol-blended fuels.
 As new testing and certification methods are adopted and approved by organizations such as NFPA (National Fire Protection Association) and UL (Underwriters Laboratories) it is absolutely critical that organizations and agencies purchase foam concentrates from reputable manufacturers.

-These globally recognized foam concentrate manufacturers have tested their foam products to these industry standards and the foam concentrates PASSED these tests.
+These globally recognized foam concentrate manufacturers have tested their foam products to these industry standards and the foam concentrates PASSED the tests.
 UL-162 is currently an industry standard relating to foam concentrate performance on ethanol and ethanol-blended fuels.
-Foam concentrate manufacturers will more than likely include their UL-162 certification within the product documentation and be visible on the foam concentrate container.
+All foam concentrates have a shelf life and will deteriorate over time.
+Shelf life can exceed 20 years if the foam concentrates are properly managed and maintained in an equitable storage environment according to manufacturers requirements to keep the particulates in the foam in suspension.
+Foam concentrate manufacturers typically require a concentrate sample on an annual basis to test, thus ensuring its integrity.
 Keep in mind that alcohol resistant (AR) foams are effective on both alcohol and hydrocarbon fires.
 AR foams have a special polymer that forms a protective membrane between the fuel and the foam as it contacts the polar fuel, making fire extinguishment possible.
-AR foams also make the foam more stable and heat tolerant, resulting in better burn back resistance when compared to conventional foams.
+AR foams also make the foam more stable and heat tolerant, resulting in better burnback resistance when compared to conventional foams.
 As a matter of fact, some of the AR foams have quicker knockdown abilities and longer foam retention times than some of the traditional protein-based hydrocarbon foams.
-It is recommended that a thermal imaging camera be used to more accurately determine if a fire is completely extinguished, especially during daylight hours.
+It is recommended that a thermal imaging camera be used to more accurately determine if a fire is completely extinguished, especially during sunlight hours.
+Also note, foam tanks and totes cannot be shaken and remixed easily, and contents can stratify.
+To avoid this, it is recommended that a maintenance program be in place to re-agitate the foam periodically.

-All foam concentrates have a shelf life and will deteriorate over time.
-Shelf life can exceed 20 years if the foam concentrates are properly managed and maintained in a suitable storage environment according to manufacturer's requirements.

-In addition, to keep the particulates or critical ingredients of the foam in suspension and mixed, a maintenance program must be developed whereby the foam concentrate is re-agitated and rotated periodically.
-Foam concentrate manufacturers typically require a concentrate sample to be taken and tested on an annual basis to ensure the integrity of their product.

 If a department has a specific hazard that only involves non-alcohol or non-ethanol-blended fuels, they may want to consider non-AR foam for that specific hazard.
 For ethanol production, transportation and retail fuel station related incidents emergency response agencies should have AR foam readily available.